Orwell Astronomical Society (Ipswich)

 OASI would be nothing without its members.
 If you have any suggestions on what you would like the Society to do, or do better, please do not hesitate to contact me or any committee member.

-I would like to thank my immediate predecessors in the role of Chairman: Paul Whiting, for agreeing to the role of caretaker Chairman and allowing me to join the committee to "learn the ropes"; David Murton, for expanding our outreach programme and the hard work he put into organising our 50th Anniversary Convention; and Neil Morley, for extending a warm welcome when I joined the Society and for his continual helpful advice.
+I would like to thank my immediate predecessors in the role of Chairman: Paul Whiting, for agreeing to the role of caretaker Chairman and allowing me to join the committee to "learn the ropes"; David Murton, for expanding our outreach programme and the hard work he put into organising our 50th anniversary celebrations; and Neil Morley, for extending a warm welcome when I joined the Society and for his continual helpful advice.

 A big thank you also to all the committee members for the all hard work involved in keeping OASI the active Society we have today.